sp872-Sarang/Interactive-Lab-Hub/Lab 4/README.md

 Reiterating:
 ### Deliverables for this lab are:
 1. Sketches/photos of device designs

-2. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc.
-3. "Works like" prototypes: show us what the device can do.
-** the following answer covers the prompts from 1 to 3.**
+** the followings cover the prompts from 1 to 3.**
 My design is a smart planter that can automatically water the plant.
 The smart planter can also provide lighting to allow plants to grow at night.
 Users also can remotely control the device to water or illuminate the plant.
 The device also has a built-in sensor to sense the temperate, humidity level, and lighting condition to allow automation or remote monitoring.
 The display is for showing the humidity level of the soil and the symbol will be filled as the humidity level increase.
 Moreover, based on the humidity level,  the color of the symbol will turn red, yellow, and blue accordingly.
 Here is the storybord that shows the sketches of the device, how does it look like and its functionalites.
 ![P1: story1](./images/story1.png)
 ![P2: story2](./images/story2.png)

+2. "Looks like" prototypes: show us what how the device should look, feel, sit, weigh, etc.

+The device looks like a big humidifier plus a lamp and it feels like plastic.
+The display is made out of cardboard.
+The device looks heave and the weight is around 10 lbs because it contains a gallon of water.

 The symbol on the display is changing based on the humidity level of the plant:
 ![P4: empty_real](./images/empty_real.png)
 ![P5: quarter_real](./images/quarter_real.png)
 ![P6: half_real](./images/half_real.png)
 ![P7: full_real](./images/full_real.png)

+3. "Works like" prototypes: show us what the device can do.
+4.
+The smart planter that can automatically water the plant and provide lighting to allow plants to grow at night.
+Users also can remotely control the device to water or illuminate the plant.
+The device also has a built-in sensor to sense the temperate, humidity level, and lighting condition to allow automation or remote monitoring.
+The display is for showing the humidity level of the soil and the symbol will be filled as the humidity level increase.
+Moreover, based on the humidity level, the color of the symbol will turn red, yellow, and blue accordingly.

 5. "Acts like" prototypes: videos/storyboards/other means of showing how a person would interact with the device [![video](./images/video.png)](https://drive.google.com/file/d/13GIDSJ2epE32HRXBaB5cxrM2oiy1Fzdc/view?usp=sharing)